-Insurance agency value statements are an important piece of content on your insurance website.
+Insurance agency value statements are an important piece of content on your insurance website and in your marketing campaigns.

 In fact, when we onboard new customers onto the Leadsurance platform, if they don’t have a value statement for their insurance agency, we help them create one.